mdiluz/matchy/README.md

 Allows users to sign up and leave the group matching in the channel the command is used

 ### /pause [days: int(7)]
-Allows users to pause their matching in a channel for a given number of days
+Allows users to pause their matching in a channel for a given number of days.
+Users can use `/join` to re-join before the end of that time.

 ### $sync and $close
 Only usable by `OWNER` users, reloads the config and syncs commands, or closes down the bot.
 Only usable in DMs with the bot user.